fitnycdigitalinitiatives/automation-tools/README.md

 ### `transfer_and_omeka_upload.py`

 In addition to normal transfer.py functionality, also uploads the created dip package to Omeka-S instance.
-Processing configuration must use 'Upload to ContentDM', which sets aside the DIP package that is then uploaded to Omeka-S.
+Processing configuration must use 'Upload to ContentDM', which sets aside the DIP package that is then uploaded to Omeka-S. In this workflow, the aip is initially uploaded to temporary local storage, but then after the ingest is completed, it is moved to its S3 location (this is done to prevent redownloading the aip for creation of the replica, which costs amazon bucks).

 ### Parameters